paigepwilcox/ai-scholarly-helper/README.md

 # MVP
-Problem: Scholarly articles 2 main readability problems - 1 specalized language 2 complex methodology
+Problem: Scholarly articles readability is low due to specalized language and complex methodology.
+When reading through an article and stumbling across unknown verbage, one usually has to open a new tab to search for a definition in order to accuratly comprehend the reading.
+Sometimes a reader will unknowingly pass by a word thats definition is dependant on the respective field of discipline, a reader will often make the assumption that they know that word since they have used it in other contexts before, and thus will not fully understand the content.

-Main Value: An app that will identify and define all speacalized language and explain methodology used
+Main Value: Heightens readablity of scholarly articles by identifying terms and methodology that need specification, while keeping all the details on one page.

-Market: Multiple chrome extensions offering similar tools are available.
+Market: Multiple chrome extensions offering similar tools are available and wanted, Scholarcy for example has over 600,000 users.

 Core Features:
 - AI prompts to identify and define all specalized language
 - AI prompts to explain methodology

 Other Features:
 - AI prompts for active reading questions
 - A user can place words or phrases in 2 categories: know, learning.
 The ones that are known are omitted from the output